Newton MRT station: History

-North South line
+North–South Line

 The contract for the design and construction of Newton Circus station was awarded to a joint venture between French Dregages et Travaux Publics and Sembawang Shipyard at S$43 million (US$ million) in January 1984.
 The station was one of the stations on the line designated as a Civil Defence Shelter.
 To facilitate the construction, the segment of Scotts Road from Newton Circus to Orchard Road had to be diverted for about 28 months.
 In September, the station name was shortened to "Newton", and the site was shifted slightly towards Scotts Road instead of being underneath Newton Circus.
 On 21 May 1985, Newton station was one of four stations affected by flooding in the area.

 During the construction, jet grouting was used to strengthen the soil, which required lane closures along Scotts Road.
 This was to address the varying ground conditions around the site.
 Voids were also discovered during the construction (on 21 October 1985 and 18 May 1986), which led the closure of Scotts Road for safety reasons.

 The station had an open house on 14 and 15 November 1987, which drew small crowds of about 1,200 people on the first day of its preview.
 The station opened for service on 12 December when the line extension to Outram Park station was completed.
 In light of the extension, a new bus stop along Scotts Road was built to serve commuters at the station.

-Downtown line
+Downtown Line

-The station was first announced to be an interchange station with the DTL when the DTL2 (Downtown line Stage 2) stations were unveiled on 15 July 2008.
+The station was first announced to be an interchange station with the DTL when the DTL2 (Downtown Line Stage 2) stations were unveiled on 15 July 2008.
 Contract 920 for the design and construction of Newton station and tunnels was awarded to Shanghai Tunnel Engineering Co.
 Ltd at a contract value of S$355.7 million (US$ million) in September 2009.
 Construction of the station was targeted to complete by 2015.
 Four 6.35 m diameter EPS machines were used to construct the bored tunnels.
 The station opened on 27 December 2015 along with the other DTL2 stations.

 As part of Exercise Station Guard 2018, on 14 February 2018, the DTL station implemented security measures such as X-ray machines and walk-through metal detectors for screening commuters.
 The exercise was part of the emergency preparedness ground deployment exercise, to "test and validate" Singapore's readiness when security measures were enhanced during a national threat.
 In addition, the exercise also allowed the operator SBS Transit to review their security measures.
+From November to December 2024, the station was part of a scenting trial run alongside other select DTL stations, in a collaboration with Lynk Fragrances.
+The scent, consisting of fig and eucalyptus, is lightly sprayed through diffusers.